miguelruballos/Pet-Resource-Tracker/API Setup/how to setup google sheets api.md

 # How to Setup Google Sheets API
 The Pet Resoruce Tracker uses Google Sheets API to upload weight data to a google sheets document.
+This document will guide you how to setup Google Sheets API within the Pet Resource Tracker code.

-## Pre-Requisites
+## Pre-Requisite
 * Complete _Pre-Requisites_ and _Step 1_ from the [README](../README.md) document.